AmberBentley/content-feu/pages/interaction-design/design-flow.md

 ### Example of UI Flow Diagrams

-[This article](https://signalvnoise.com/posts/1926-a-shorthand-for-designing-ui-flows) gives a helpful shorthand for desinging UI flow.
+[UI flows](https://signalvnoise.com/posts/1926-a-shorthand-for-designing-ui-flows) gives a helpful shorthand for desinging UI flow.
 There are a number of ways of representing the flow including flowcharts.

 Write the name of the page the user is on, then draw a line below and write what action they take.
 Link that to the next page they go to and what action they perform there.